Alaska WIndjammer Kites

 Above: James Alborough, Pyramid Island spit, Haines, Alaska.

-Haines has almost-daily wind and great water kiting out Mud Bay Road, at the mouth of the Chilkat River, on the top half of the tide.
+Haines has reliable wind and great water kiting out Mud Bay Road, at the mouth of the Chilkat River.
 Go past where the road first descends to the shore of Chilkat Inlet.
-Where the small trees on the right first break and open up the view, you will see a spit extending out toward Pyramid Island.
+Where the small trees on the right break and open up the view, you will see a spit extending out toward Pyramid Island, just before the guardrail and turnout.
 Park on the road shoulder and launch from the spit.

-Beware strong ebb current that will steal your board!
-Local kiters either put a wheelbarrow inner tube through their board handle to make it drift faster downwind, or use a leash.
+Beware very strong ebb current that will steal your board!
+Put one 20cm (8") or two 17cm (6") wheelbarrow inner tubes through your board handle to make it drift faster downwind, or use one of the extra-long reel-style leashes.

 Haines is also the home base for James Alborough's Kiting Alaska website.